 Some advertisers have noticed a recent change in their Google Ads search campaigns.
 When they click to create a new ad, there is no longer an option to create a text ad.
 Instead, Google only lets advertisers choose from responsive search ads or call ads.

 If you click to create a new responsive search ad, Google does give you the option to switch back to a regular text ad format.
-Nevertheless, this glaring omission has some marketers predicting that Google may soon do away with text ads altogether, leaving responsive search ads as the primary format.

 What are Responsive Search Ads?